sogou/workflow/docs/en/tutorial-08-matrix_multiply.md

 };
 ~~~

-Slightly different from the previous network factory class or the algorithm factory class, this factory requires two template parameters: INPUT and OUTPUT.
+Slightly different from the previous network factory class or the algorithm factory class, this class requires two template parameters: INPUT and OUTPUT.
-queue\_name is explained in the previous example. routine is the computation process, and callback means the callback.
+queue\_name is explained in the previous example. routine is the computing process, and the callback means the callback of the function.
-In our example, we see this call:
+In the example, there is a call:

 ~~~cpp
 using MMTask = WFThreadTask<algorithm::MMInput,